Balcombe – St Mary

 Many churches were extended in this way in the C19, but a second restoration by E Christian in 1872-73 (WSRO ibid) further obscured earlier development.
 Clutton’s north aisle was turned into the nave by adding a new aisle to its north and a chancel.
 The latter has an arch enriched with stumpy double shafts of marble.
 The old church became the south aisle and the former chancel a chapel opening into the new one.
 To make the new nave a unity, Clutton’s south arcade was copied on the north side, though in the absence of a tower it has four bays.
 As a consequence, the groundplan is almost square.
 Christian’s aisle has a trussed roof which differs from the others.

 No obvious trace of repairs in 1948-50 by H M Pett (ICBS) can be seen.
+Since that time the main change has been new cupboards at the west end and glass doors, designed by J Jones-Warner Associates (architect’s website).

 Font: Octagonal bowl with a quatrefoil on each side, installed in 1847.